PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ### [#514: mapping and timed scheduling](https://github.com/PECOS-packages/PECOS/issues/514)

-QEC protocol implementation plans remain hardware-independent.
-Target topology, native decomposition, placement, timing, idles, and feedback latency enter through the existing HUGR/QIS platform and runtime lowering selected by the `LoweringContext`.
+QEC protocol implementation plans remain device-independent.
+Target topology, native decomposition, placement, routing, timing, idles, and feedback latency enter through HUGR/QIS or another explicit target backend selected by the `LoweringContext`.

 For a target/runtime route, the QIS trace is authoritative because it reflects that route's chosen mapped schedule.
 For direct lowering, the `GeneratedTickProgram` is authoritative for its explicit scheduling context.
-Both artifacts retain links through the shared physical plan to QEC instruction applications and code entities.
+Both artifacts retain links through the shared protocol plan to QEC instruction applications and code entities.
 Different direct policies, runtimes, or target choices produce distinct scheduled artifacts and potentially distinct DEMs, even from the same logical graph.